WebOrigami/extensions/handlebars/README.md

 This package defines a handler for [Handlebars](https://handlebarsjs.com) templates that can be used in [Origami](https://weborigami.org) programs.

 This is intended to be useful to Handlebars users, and also as a reference implementation of writing a handler for a new file type in Origami.
+(Also see the [Liquid template extension](../liquid/).)

 ## Installation